rilldata/rill/DEVELOPER-GUIDE.md

 `--project` is optional.
 Will default to current directory if not specified.

 ## Local testing
-Generate local testing data using,
+The test suite uses pre-generated data.
+Thus, you will need to run the following command before running the tests:
 ```
 npm run generate-test-data
 ```
-Will generate AdBids, AdImpressions and User data under /data
+csv and parquet files for AdBids, AdImpressions and User datasets are generated under /data

-NOTE: this will only work by temporarily removing `"type": "module"` from package.js.
-This will be fixed in the future.
+Check test/generator/types for schema for AdBids, AdImpressions and User.

-Run for test (Contains old tests that fail right now),
+Run this command to run the test suite:
 ```
 npm run test
 ```